Feeling a Bit Backed Up?

 19 – Hydrate Hydrate Hydrate

-Water plays a big role in good health as well as smooth bowel movements.
+Water plays a big role in good health and smooth bowel movements.
 So it is important that you have adequate water intake alongside a healthy diet containing good fiber and some of the above solutions.